 NOTE:.
 Student will take GEC of 4 Credit offered by other Department

-- + Jointly with Department of Sanskrit, course would be available only with the approval of BOS of Sanskrit Department and readiness of joint offering of the course. - \ With Department of Journalism and Mass Communication, course would be available only with the approval of BOS of JMS Department and readiness of joint offering of the course.
+- + Jointly with Department of Sanskrit, course would be available only with the approval of BOS of Sanskrit Department and readiness of joint offering of the course. - With Department of Journalism and Mass Communication

 Semester - II